Hamzah030605/Finan-AI-Financial-Expense-Tracker/README.md

 ## <a name="snippets">🕸️ Assets & Code</a>

-The repository includes all the assets and code you need to get started with Finan Smart.
-Follow along with our YouTube tutorial for a step-by-step guide.
+The repository includes all the assets and code you need to get started with Finan AI.

 ## <a name="more">🚀 More</a>

-For more information and additional resources, check out our YouTube channel and join our Discord community for support and discussions.
+Contributions and suggestions are welcome via issues and pull requests.